Soil horizon: Horizons and layers according to the World Reference Base for Soil Resources

-The designations are found in Chapter 10 of the WRB Manual.
-The Chapter starts with some general definitions:
+The designations are found in Chapter 10 of the World Reference Base for Soil Resources Manual, 4th edition (2022).
+The chapter starts with some general definitions:

 The fine earth comprises the soil constituents ≤ 2 mm.
 The whole soil comprises fine earth, coarse fragments, artefacts, cemented parts, and dead plant residues of any size.

 A litter layer is a loose layer that contains > 90% (by volume, related to the fine earth plus all dead plant residues) recognizable dead plant tissues (e.g. undecomposed leaves).
 Dead plant material still connected to living plants (e.g. dead parts of Sphagnum mosses) is not regarded to form part of a litter layer.
 The soil surface (0 cm) is by convention the surface of the soil after removing, if present, the litter layer and, if present, below a layer of living plants (e.g. living mosses).
 The mineral soil surface is the upper limit of the uppermost layer consisting of mineral material.

 A soil layer is a zone in the soil, approximately parallel to the soil surface, with properties different from layers above and/or below it.
 If at least one of these properties is the result of soil-forming processes, the layer is called a soil horizon.
 In the following, the term layer is used to indicate the possibility that soil-forming processes did not occur.

 The following layers are distinguished (see Chapter 3.3 of the WRB Manual):